RobertPHeller/RPi-RRCircuits/BBBCommandStationOpenMRN/README.md

 place: /opt/openmrn or ~/openmrn or else in the location specified by the environment variable OPENMRNPATH.

+Various build options can be controlled in the Hardware.hxx header file in the target directory.
+Specificly, the GPIO pin assignments, whether to build a binary OpenLCB Tcp/Ip connected node, a GridConnect connected node, or a LCC CAN connected node.
+And if a network connected node the default port and host to connect to, also the console port to or to use a terminal console (for debugging).

 Also this program uses scripts in the ../CommonOpenMRNExtras directory.
 These scripts relate to the NODEID.txt.